University of Stellenbosch Department of Economics

 Eco 214 (Intermediate microeconomics and macroeconomics)

-READ ALSO University of the Witwatersrand Faculties of Science
+READ ALSO University of Stellenbosch Journalism Department

 Micro-economics: market failure; welfare economics; market for factors of production.
 Macro-economics: the four sector model; the IS/LM model; the AD/AS model.
 PP Economics (MIL) 114 & 144